 Daniel: Most of the guitars were done with a Fender Strat through a late 60’s Princeton reverb amp.
-Bass was pretty much all done direct through a Neve, mostly a ’66 P bass or a Jazz bass.
-Many pedals were used, mostly made by Boss, or outboard effects (delays, modulations, etc.)
+Bass was pretty much all done direct through a Neve, mostly a ’66 B bass or a Jazz Bass.
+Many pedals were used, mostly made by Boss.

 Did you record “no world” through a digital board or an analog one?
 Was it important to be deliberate in that choice?

-Last production question.
-What are your prefences when it comes to mics?
+What are your preferences when it comes to mics?
 Are there certain ones that are reoccuring in your workflow?

 Daniel: We use Shure SM7’s for a lot.
-SM57’s a good amount.
-In the studio we gravitate towards U47 FET, or any high quality old tube/ribbon mics.
+In the studio we gravitate towards the U47 FET, or any high quality old tube or ribbon mics.

-Andrew: SM7 is my favorite mic to sing into.
+Andrew: The SM7 is my favorite mic to sing into.

 The new “As Light as Light” album features music with a different timbre of guitars and less of the RnB-centric beats of “no world”.
 What are your hopes and intentions for this project?

-Daniel: We hope the music gets heard and enjoyed for what it is, without regard to genre for the most part.
-We hope people can feel the intention and appreciate the depth of choices, sonically, lyrically, harmonically, rhythmically, stylistically, etc, and in the end find peace and dig the music.
+Daniel: We hope the music gets heard and enjoyed for what it is, without regard to genre.
+We hope people can feel the intention and appreciate the depth of choices, sonically and stylistically, and in the end find peace and dig the music.

 Andrew: We’re always learning new things musically, and our music is a place for us to grow.
 I spent much of the year before this record playing acoustically and writing with just a guitar in hand.
-Many of these songs just came through the hands and voice without much craft.
-So we thought best to leave them.
-Also Daniel developed his Pedal steel playing, and drums which helped form the sound of this record.
-We just hope to open up our sound and make the music we would want to hear.
-Also create a record we can go play live with instruments and live band.
+Many of these songs just came through that, so we thought best to leave them as they are.
+Also Daniel developed his pedal steel playing, and drums which helped form the sound of this record.
+We just hope to open up our sound and make the music we would want to hear, and also create a record we can play live with instruments and a band.